Dog Breeds and Aggressive Tendencies

 When Dogs Become Dangerous Dogs

 When a human abdicates his/her responsibilities as a pack leader, the dog in the family can start to try to take over the leadership role.
 This can create a dog that is overly aggressive and overly protective as the animal feels it is solely his or her responsibility to guard and care for the family.
 Some dogs will become confused and fearful when left to fill the void of the pack leader since they won’t know what to do or how to succeed in the confusing human world.
 This, too, can cause the dog to become more aggressive out of fear or a desire to do what he believes is right.

 Unfortunately, failing to become the pack leader is only one possible mistake that people make in training their dogs.
 Another big problem is when a dog is not properly socialized.
 As puppies, dogs should be exposed to a variety of different stimuli they are likely to encounter, from vacuum cleaners to kids on bikes to other dogs.
 If a dog isn’t exposed to things as a puppy, the dog may become fearful of them when older.
-A scared dog can turn to aggression to hide his fear.
+A scared dog can turn to aggression towards other dogs to hide his fear.

 These mistakes can be made by even loving pet owners, leading to canine aggression.
 Other actions by less diligent pet owners, such as leaving a dog unattended on a chain all day, can also create aggression and increase the bite risk and potential for a dog to become a dangerous dog.

 A Houston Dog Bite Lawyer Can Help